-- The design, planning and promotion of the process of separating the positions of Board chairman and managing director. - The annual self-assessments of the Board of Directors. - The corporate governance road shows with proxy advisors organised by the company since 2016. - The process of preparing the contingency plans for succession of the Board chairman and the managing director, which have been recently updated.
+- The design, planning and promotion of the process of separating the positions of Board chairman and managing director. - The annual self-assessments of the Board of Directors. - The corporate governance road shows with proxy advisors organised by the company since 2016. - The process of preparing the contingency plans for succession of the Board chairman and the managing director.